aprial/growth-workshop/data-exercise.md

 Pandas has very powerful plotting built in to it alongside matplotlib.
 Let's generate scatterplots for all of the various user campaign to event types.

+Pandas has a lot of built in tools for data vis.
+Underneath it uses matplot lib.
+One key thing of note here is that pandas will not actually render your plots for you.

+To render plots after a call to something like dataframe.hist(), do the following:

+     import matplotlib.pyplot as plt
+     plt.show()

 This will allow us to see correlations in events all at once.

+Steps:
+       1. Load the data and do a join on: (Users.Campaign_ID,Event.Type,Users.id,Event.User_Id
+       2. If you have more than these columns in your dataframe subset them to this list of columns
+       3. Run an ordinal transform on each column.
+This is done via a 1 of k encoding mentioned earlier.
+(Look in to the dict.get function alongside df[columnname].apply()
+       4. Now iterate over every possible combination of columns and plot a scatter plot of each.
+Render these on the screen all at once.
+          Look in to plt.subplot for this.
+The end goal here is to transform the string values in each column in the data frame to a numerical representation.

 Machine Learning Data input prep